 - Select the admin access you want the user to have and select Save changes.

 Assign admin roles to users using Roles

 In the admin center, go to Roles -> Role assignments.
-Choose the Azure AD, Exchange, Intune or Billing tab to view the admin roles available for your organization.
+Choose the Microsoft Entra ID, Exchange, Intune or Billing tab to view the admin roles available for your organization.

 You might not see all the tabs depending on your Microsoft 365 subscription.

 Select the admin role that you want to assign the user to.

 On the Assigned tab, select Add users or Add groups.